Leaderboard

 4 points

-I don't remember being this excited for the football season to start in a long time.
+8. I don't remember being this excited for the football season to start in a long time.
 Even when we lose this season I am confident we will play hard and won't be hanging our heads on the sideline.
 It feels like everything has changed and we are slowly getting back to where we should be.
 I'm excited to read about the players, coaches, and even to see what silly alternate uniforms we might be wearing, LOL!
-Go Big Red!3 points
+Go Big Red!

 3 points